Tips for Using Social Media

 - Be clear and also clever, if possible.
 People are bombarded with tweets, so if yours sticks out in some way, it’s more likely to be retweeted.

-- Include a hashtag to allow people to search for common topics in the news. #blacklivesmatter #nasa #CharlieHebdo #AcademyAwards
+- Include a hashtag to allow people to search for common topics in the news. (examples: #nasa, #AcademyAwards)

-- Mention other people’s twitter handles if possible.
-Find out if your professors are using twitter. #SuzanneMettler1, @Ed_Baptist and @stevenstrogatz are regular tweeters, for example
+- Mention other people’s x/twitter handles if possible.
+Find out if your professors are using the platform and include their handle in the post (@handlename)

 - Use photos and videos whenever possible.

 - Add a link where people can find more information.

 Want your news on the college X/twitter?
 Write up a tweet using the guidelines above and send it on to Kate Blackwood for consideration.

 This is a photo- or video-only app that’s become very popular, especially with students and young people.